hassifmohd/js-webapp-boilerplate/README.md

 Running this command will generate the `bundle.js` and other necessary files which will be located inside the `/dist` folder

+# Why I did this?

+I created this new GitHub repository with a purpose in mind.
+Let me share the story behind it.
+I already had an existing PHP application, and I wanted to enhance its interface using JavaScript.

+To achieve this, I needed to utilize certain libraries that were available on npm.
+However, there was a hurdle to overcome: I had to install Node.js in order to make use of npm.
+When searching for tutorials online, I noticed that most of them focused on developing JavaScript and deploying it using Node.js.
+But my intention was different - I wanted to deploy the JavaScript within my existing PHP application.

+After conducting some ~~extensive~~ research, I discovered that using webpack would solve my problem.
+Additionally, I realized that TypeScript could be a valuable tool to enhance my development experience.

+Now that I have reached this stage, I decided to create this boilerplate.
+It allows me to easily clone this repository whenever I start a new project.
+Not only does it serve as a platform for my development work, but it also acts as a testing ground for learning more about ES5 and ES6.

+With this repository, I hope to simplify and streamline the process of improving interfaces in PHP applications using JavaScript.

 # Thanks to

 https://blog.logrocket.com/using-webpack-typescript/